evanx/jsbin/README.md

       commonFunctions.hydratePromises(FrontPage, this, params);
    },
 ```
-where our `loadSectionArticles` returns an ES6 `Promise` for an HTTP JSON endpoint, and we hydrate our state as follows:
+where our app's `loadSectionArticles` returns an ES6 `Promise` for data, and we hydrate our state as follows:
 ```javascript
 var commonFunctions = {
    getSectionArticles: function(sectionLabel) {